 - Administration.
-The administration of a corporation is complicated since certain federal and state tax procedures are necessary and certain accounting methods may not be available.
+The administration of a corporation is complicated since certain federal and state tax procedures are necessary and some accounting methods may not be available.

 - Cost.
-The cost to incorporate an entity can be considerable, and there are annual filing fees that must be paid in most states.
-Also, the administrative costs of accounting and tax preparation may be expensive due to the complexity of complying with corporate laws.
+The cost to incorporate an entity can be considerable.
+There are also annual filing fees that must be paid in most states.
+Furthermore, the administrative costs of accounting and tax preparation may be expensive due to the complexity of complying with corporate laws.

 Steps to forming a corporation

 There are several steps to forming a corporation.
 These must be completed before and after you file incorporation paperwork with the Secretary of State in the formation state.
 Although actual requirements can vary depending on the state, they typically involve the following:

 - Select a state of incorporation.
 A corporation typically incorporates in the state where it conducts business.
 If you choose to transact business in another state, you must qualify as a foreign corporation in that state.
 Many corporations that do business in multiple states choose to incorporate in the state where they are headquartered.